“Galatea” by Gustave Moreau

 “Galatea”

-This mythical watercolor, gouache, ink, and tempera on cardboard painting, titled “Galatea”, is by the French symbolism artist, Gustave Moreau.
+“Galatea” is a mythical watercolor, gouache, ink, and tempera on cardboard painting by the French symbolist, Gustave Moreau.
 It was painted in 1896, just two years before he died.
+Moreau is considered one of the first Symbolist artists and many credit him as being the one who actually started the movement.

 This piece depicts a part of the story from Ovid’s Metamorphoses in which the cyclops, Polyphemus, suffers an unrequited love for the Nereid sea nymph, Galatea.
 Galatea instead loves the shepherd, Acis, and is beyond his reach.
 Galatea rests on a bed of seaweed while the two figures are surrounded by marine flowering plants.